Pain from Scoliosis

 How is Scoliosis Diagnosed?

-Scoliosis is usually noticed during check up doctor visits in adolescents.
+A diagnosis of Scoliosis common during check up doctor visits in adolescents.
 The doctor can observe spine curvatures as as the teen bends forward.
-Scoliosis may also be detected with observation of shoulder height differences.
-Adults can be examined the same way.
+An observation of shoulder height differences is also another way to see scoliosis.

-If scoliosis is observed, a full length X-ray is taken of the spine.
+After a diagnosis of scoliosis, a full length X-ray is taken of the spine.
 The physician or radiologist measures the angle of the lateral or scoliotic curve in the spine.
-This angle is called the “Cobb Angle”.
-If the Cobb angle is larger than 20 degrees, a brace may be ordered to slow the progression of the developing curve, especially in adolescents.
-If the angle is larger than 45 degrees, surgery may be needed to correct the curvature.
+This angle is know as the “Cobb Angle”.
+If the Cobb angle is larger than 20 degrees, a brace can slow the progression of the developing curve, especially in adolescents.
+If the angle is larger than 45 degrees, surgery may be the plan to correct the curvature.
 A Cobb Angle of 11 degrees or smaller is not considered scoliosis, though the doctor may monitor for progression.

 Scoliosis x-ray